raogaurav17/raogaurav17/README.md

-# Hi, I'm Gaurav
+<h1 style="color:#7F5AF0; font-weight:800; text-align:center;">Hi, I'm Gaurav</h1>

-I like building things that learn, adapt, and scale.
-Some of them classify medical images, some generate new ones, some crunch data across clusters, and some just quietly do their job in the background.
+<p style="color:#94A1B2; font-style:italic;">I like building things that learn, adapt, and scale.</p> Some of them classify medical images, some generate new ones, some crunch data across clusters, and some just quietly do their job in the background.
 I enjoy the whole pipeline — from experimenting with models to wiring them into systems that can actually be used.

 ---

-## What I’m into right now
+<h2 style="color:#EF4565; font-weight:700;">What I’m into right now</h2>
 - Training deep learning models and pushing them into real applications.
 - Building lightweight, fast APIs for ML inference.
 - Playing with transformers, diffusion ideas, and generative tricks.